 The Best Protein Powder Pudding

 This dairy-free protein powder pudding is a dessert that you wish you knew about years ago.
 It is the perfect way to satisfy your sweet tooth without feeling guilty about doing so.
 I make this recipe at least once a week and hide it in the back of the fridge where no one else can find it!
 (Yes, it is that good.)
 I will admit that it takes more time and effort than most pudding recipes, but it is so worth it!
+These can still be whipped up in 10 minutes of active time.
 You will not find a protein pudding that is more rich and creamy.

 If you have your doubts, let me assure you that this recipe is undetectably “healthier” than most pudding recipes.
 We made sure it tastes good because eating well should never be a chore.
 Enjoy!